-Cryptocurrencies in general, including Ethereum, are prone to high volatility which makes them high risk and high reward investment.
+Cryptocurrencies in general, including ETH, are prone to high volatility which makes them high risk and high reward investment.
 Prices can rise and fall by 20-50 percent within hours which can be an opportunity as well as a warning.

 This is why, if you want to invest in Ethereum, it's recommended that you exercise due diligence and only invest what you can afford to lose.
 Given the amount of work that's been put in to establish Ethereum, it can be safely said that it's here to stay.
 In fact, many experts today believe that as compared to Bitcoin, Ether is highly undervalued with a lot of potential.
 However, when it comes to investment, there are no guarantees.

 Bitcoin’s transaction fees have posted a massive surge that has seen the average fee...

 Ethereum price is -3.3% down but its rebound above $390 is key to bulls...